joekir/joekir.github.io/_posts/2016-10-04-chromium-reader-config.md

 status: publish
 ---

-Since firefox version 16ish they've had a [reader mode](https://support.mozilla.org/en-US/kb/firefox-reader-view-clutter-free-web-pages) available for sites.I really like it as it lets you read the content without all the blinky lights.
-As Google are advertising people, while they do have the ability to simplift the DOM, they don't make [the option](https://github.com/chromium/dom-distiller) a default for obvious reasons!
+Since firefox version 16-ish they've had a [reader mode](https://support.mozilla.org/en-US/kb/firefox-reader-view-clutter-free-web-pages) available for webpages.
+I really like it as it lets you read the content without all the blinky-light-clutter.
+As Google are advertising people, while they do have the ability to simplify the DOM, they don't make [the option](https://github.com/chromium/dom-distiller) the setting easily available for obvious reasons!

 Here's how to enable it in chrome/chromium.